Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Libido, ejaculation, orgasm, penile pain/curvature, and any urinary symptoms

-- I will ask you about night or early morning erections
+- I will ask about night or early morning erections

-- I will also ask you about erection when you do masturbation
+- I will also ask about erections during masturbation

 - Cardiometabolic risk factors (blood pressure, diabetes, cholesterol, smoking, weight, sleep)